Overview

 Philadelphia’s Fair Workweek law requires covered employers to provide service, retail, and hospitality workers with a predictable work schedule.
 It also requires good faith estimates and 14 days advance notice of schedule, along with other protections.

-Covered employers include those with 250 or more employees worldwide and 30 or more locations worldwide, including chain establishments and franchises.
-Agencies who provide temporary staff can be responsible for the provisions in this law if employees work in covered locations.
+This includes chain establishments and franchises.
+Agencies that provide temporary staff can be responsible for the provisions in this law if the employees work in covered locations.

 Fair Workweek law violations